 When I travel abroad one of my favorite parts of the trip is to plan it.
-I plan what I want to see, where I want to go, where to stay and how much money to bring for food.
+I plan what I want to see, where I want to go, where to stay, and how much money to bring for food so that I won’t have too many surprises when I arrive.
 There are other people who just pack a backpack, buy a flight ticket and… go.
 But, if you’re like me – here is your ultimate checklist for planning your trip to Israel on a budget:

 Check if you need a visa to Israel.